HopeZobinou/web-scrapping/hw2/hw2_report.md

 ## Discussion

 At first, I had all the links on a txt file and in order for me to get time maps from them I had to store them into a list on Python and perform the time map commands on each individual element in said list.
 I created a function that opens the txt file and appends an empty list with each line on the txt file.
 Next, I created a function that iterates over a list and performs memgator on each element.
 Since memgator only works on the command line I used the subprocess library to perform command line arguments in the python script—reference 3.
+I was only able to obtain 976 time maps.
+The missing time maps are due to the link just not working with memgator, a timeout error, or that link being a git link.
+The folder labeled time_maps contains 974 time maps.
+I had to remove 2 due to them being too big to upload.

 # References